Served Sentences

 Suspected of:

-according to the investigation they participated in religious services, which is interpreted as “organising the activity of an extremist organisation” (with reference to the decision of the Russian Supreme Court on the liquidation of all 396 registered organisations of Jehovah’s Witnesses).
+according to the investigation together with others conducted meetings for worship, which is interpreted as “organising the activity of an extremist organisation” (with reference to the RF Supreme Court decision on the liquidation of all 396 registered organisations of Jehovah’s Witnesses).

 Court case number: